clp/learn_python/find_answers/README.rst

 The software tries
 to identify good but 'hidden' answers to the questions.
-Such answers have useful data but a low score.
+Such answers have useful data but a low stackoverflow score.

 It includes the following programs.